 Eyes Dilating Pupils/ Flashing

 Flashing can be a sign of excitement, pleasure, nervousness, or aggression.
 If you observe this, pay close attention to any other behavior accompanying to help identify the message correctly.
-For example, if your bird friend exhibits flashing accompanied by aggressive behavior like tail fanning, he is telling you to “Back off!”
+For example, if your bird friend exhibits flashing accompanied by aggressive behavior like tail fanning, they are telling you to “Back off!”

-At this point, if you go ahead and attempt to touch him, he may bite you.
-He may also act this way in response to an animal, another bird, or a human he dislikes.
+At this point, if you go ahead and attempt to touch them, they may bite you.
+They may also act this way in response to an animal, another bird, or a human they dislike.

-Your cockatoo may produce a sharp, consistent click sound if he feels threatened or when protecting a space or an object.
+Your cockatoo may produce a sharp, consistent click sound if they feel threatened or when protecting a space or an object.
 Sometimes this behavior is accompanied by foot raising and neck stretching.
 It is a sign that your feathered friend is trying to defend a possession or a territory against an intruder.
-If you continue to touch his object or intrude further, you may get a nasty bite.
+If you continue to touch their object or intrude further, you may get a nasty bite.

 This sound is similar to that of a child grinding teeth when sleeping, and it comes from scraping the upper mandible against the lower mandible.
 It usually indicates that your cockatoo is feeling content and secure.
 You will often notice the sound when your bird gets ready to sleep or sometimes during sleep.

 There are several different reasons for this activity.
 For instance, if your bird does this in the presence of another bird, it is usually a way of communicating to the bird that it is encroaching on personal space.
 If the bird does it when alone, it indicates one or two things.

 Either that the bird is trying to remove something stuck on their beak or it is displacement aggression behavior.
 Displacement aggression happens when the bird is unable to perform an activity, and they get aggravated.